kvarak/dnd/docs/_Classes/cleric.md

 ### Bonus Cantrip
 When you choose this domain at 1st level, you gain the *dancing lights* cantrip if you don't already know it.
-You do not need to maintain concentration on this cantrip, and you can create a number of lights equal to the normal value plus half your cleric level rounded up.
+You do not need to maintain concentration on this cantrip and you can create a number of lights equal to the normal value plus half your cleric level rounded up.

 ### Life of the Party
-Also at 1st level, you gain proficiency in one of the following skills: Deception, Performance, or Persuasion.
+Add *Speechcraft* to you class skills, and gain 1 skill point to spend on this skill.

 Whenever you cast a cleric spell, you gain temporary hit points equal to your Wisdom modifier that last for one minute.

 ### Channel: Firework
-Starting at 2nd level, you can use your Channel Divinity to conjure a small explosive, which you can throw into any space within 60 feet as an ***action***.
-When you do so, each creature within 10 feet of the target point must make a Constitution saving throw or be blinded and deafened until the end of your next turn.
-The firework emits a loud boom that can be heard up to 300 feet away.
+You can Channel Divinity to conjure a small explosive, which you can throw into any space within 60 ft as an ***action***.
+When you do so, each creature within 10 ft of the target point must make a Constitution saving throw or be blinded and deafened until the end of your next turn.
+The firework emits a loud boom that can be heard up to 300 ft away.

 ### Channel: Water and Wine
-Also from 2nd level, you can use your Channel Divinity feature to transform up to fifty gallons of water into a magical ambrosia for one hour.
+You can Channel Divinity to transform up to fifty gallons of water into a magical ambrosia for one hour.
 Creatures that drink from this must make a Wisdom saving throw against your cleric spell save DC or be charmed for one minute.

 Either way, the subject gains temporary hit points equal to your cleric level.
 This liquid can be bottled, but fades back into water after one hour.

 ### Channel: Cheerful Assistance
-At 6th level, you can protect your friends from bad decisions.
-Whenever a creature within 60 feet of you that you can see makes a roll with disadvantage, you can use your ***reaction*** and Channel Divinity feature to enable them to roll with advantage instead.
+You can protect your friends from bad decisions.
+Whenever a creature within 60 ft of you that you can see makes a roll with disadvantage, you can use your ***reaction*** and Channel Divinity feature to enable them to roll with advantage instead.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is fire or radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is fire or radiant.

 ### More Time for Celebration
-At 10th level you gain 8 additional Piety.
+Gain 8 additional Piety.

 ### Grand Finale
-Starting at 18th level, when you make a ranged attack or cast a cantrip that targets only one creature, you can cause the projectile or the cantrip to explode in a shower of sparks.
-Each creature within a 5-foot radius centered on the target must make a Dexterity saving throw against your cleric spell save DC or take damage as if also targeted by the attack or cantrip.
+When you make a ranged attack or cast a cantrip that targets only one creature, you can cause the projectile or the cantrip to explode in a shower of sparks.
+Each creature within a 5-ft radius centered on the target must make a Dexterity saving throw against your cleric spell save DC or take damage as if also targeted by the attack or cantrip.